Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Lyttelton

-How long to spend in Lyttelton: a few hours
+How long to spend in Lyttelton: A few hours

 Rakaia Gorge

-How long to spend at Rakaia Gorge: a few hours
+How long to spend at Rakaia Gorge: A few hours

-Use this spot as a quick leg stretch or alternatively, hike the Rakaia Gorge Walkway.
+Use this spot as a quick leg stretch, or alternatively, hike the Rakaia Gorge Walkway.
 This track is 6.5 miles (10.4km) and takes you through the surrounding area.

 Timaru

-How long to spend in Timaru: a few hours in the evening (to see the penguins)
+How long to spend in Timaru: A few hours in the evening (to see the penguins)

-This is another detour from the main route to Queenstown, BUT, it’s your chance to see the world’s smallest penguin in the wild.
+This is another detour from the main route to Queenstown, but it’s your chance to see the world’s smallest penguin in the wild.

 Little Penguins in Tiramu